looker-open-source/LookerEmbedReference/Frontend/README.md

 ## Looker Setup

 You need administartive access to a Looker instance to embed Looker.

-By default, every Looker won't have the necessary dashboards to display the content featured in this application.
-We can add a dashboard and data from a public Looker block.
+This frontend example uses a pre-defined set of Looker dashboards and explores, made available through a public Looker block that can be added to your Looker instance.

 If you already have a connection to Google BigQuery configured in your Looker instance, please skip to step 3 below.

 ### Install Looker Data Block
 1. Start a free trial of [GCP](https://console.cloud.google.com/getting-started)